 - AIM Rule 26

-- Shareholder information, including significant shareholdings, advisors and research
+- Shareholder information, including significant shareholdings and advisors

 - Regulatory announcements